snyk-playground/cx-tools/integrations/README.md

 # Benchmark Adoption Maturity
 This utility allows Snyk customers to parse the persisted configuration and benchmark its alignment with a template configuration file.
 Disparities between the persisted configuration and the template configuration are identified.
+The 'mid-journey' adoption phases have a template that baselines all settings (be they active or not) and also a minimum requirements template that comprises only those config attributes that must be active to achieve the adoption maturity phase.

 ## How to call benchmark_adoption_maturity.py
 ````